nfrontero20/nfrontero20/README.md

 ### Hello! 👋 My name is Nicole (she/her/her's)

+- I am currently enrolled in a 1-year Master's program studying Computational Biology at the Polytechnic University of Madrid
-- I am a recent graduate (December 2020) 👩🏼‍🎓 from Amherst College
+- I graduated in December 2020 from 👩🏼‍🎓 from Amherst College
 - I studied statistics 📊 and psychology 🧠
 - I am passionate about improving healthcare 🏥 through data and statistical insights
 - I am currently seeking full time employment 👩🏼‍💻